Sydney New Year's Eve 2019

 - View our Interactive SydNYE road closure map for detailed closure and access information.

 Get real-time updates on transport services, vantage point capacities and road closures at your fingertips by following these Twitter and Facebook pages.

 - Event updates: follow the hashtag #SydNYE and @cityofsydney

-- Transport updates: follow @BusesInfo, @FerriesInfo and @TrainsInfo
+- Transport updates: follow @BusesInfo, @FerriesInfo, @SydneyMetro and @TrainsInfo

 - Road closures and traffic: follow @LiveTrafficSyd

 There are changes to some key vantage points in the Sydney CBD and Lower North Shore this year with some precincts now ticketed and others with reduced capacities.
-Affected precincts include Blues Point Reserve, Campbells Cove and Circular Quay East.
-Plan your trip to the fireworks ahead of time as access to your preferred vantage point may not be the same this year.
-Visit SydNYE 2018 Vantage Points.
+In The Lower North Shore, all major vantage points are ticketed and you won’t be permitted entry to the site without a ticket.
+Make sure to plan your trip to the fireworks ahead of time as access to your preferred vantage point may not be the same this year.
+Visit SydNYE 2019 Vantage Points.

 After the midnight fireworks, getting back to transport hubs to continue your trip home will be different to the way you arrive.
 Further roads will have closed and pedestrian fencing will been in place to manage crowd flow entering train stations, bus terminals and ferry wharves.

 - From The Rocks head towards Wynyard Station via George St